akiracopeland/bd-exception-handling-bank/README.md

 The provided `Bank` class has a `transfer()` method that should allow users to transfer money between accounts.
 The method should return `true` if the amount can be withdrawn from one account and deposited to the other.
-If the transfer fails due to a `TransactionException` occurring, the method should log the exception, and return false.
+If the transfer fails due to a `TransactionException` occurring, the method should display a meaningful message to log the exception, and return false.
 If the transfer fails due to an `InvalidInputException` the method should propagate the exception.

 You can run `./gradlew -q clean test` to verify your `Bank` implementation.